 · Highlighting When The Problem Is Not A Problem.
 No matter how big or small the problem is that brought you to therapy, there are usually exceptions.
 For example, if things feel tense and distant in your relationship right now, chances are that hasn't always been the case.
 There are usually exceptions, and they may be difficult to see when you are feeling angry, sad or worried.
 In SFT, I help you notice these exceptions.

 These are but a few of the key principles of Solution-Focused Therapy that have inspired me in the work that I do.
-I have learned to see therapy in a way that both honors a client's past and a client's preferred future.
+I have learned to see therapy in a way that both honors a client's past and a client's hoped-for future.
 I have learned to see all my clients as amazing people with compelling stories.
 Solution-Focused therapy, then, involves the client's discovery of these qualities within themselves.
 Discovering solutions that work for you means moving forward.
 And if moving forward means you don't need therapy anymore, then the mission is accomplished!

 To find out more about my services as a Solution Focused Therapist, click here Solution Focused Therapy